rosareynoso23/3073-Business-Requirements-Specification/README.md

 # 3073-Business-Requiremtns-Specification
-This project exhibits a Blazor app, integrating OOP and HTML skills that I learned in Programming II.
-In this project, I am creating a website that features a couple of tab accessories.
-This Blazor app is a personal website that I am developing about me.
+This Project exhbits a Business Requirements Specification document about a company looking to implement a mobile application.
+This document integrates the critical thinking, analysis and requirements skills I learned in the Requirements Engineering and Analysis course.
+In this project, i described the the business overview of a company and how they plan to implement a mobile app.